DevHBB/DevHBB/README.md

 ## 🧩 Polaris Imager

-A fork of the Polaris Imager focused on bringing **additional tools, customization and experimentation** to the Habbo emulator ecosystem.
+A fork of Polaris Imager focused on bringing **additional tools, customization and experimentation** to the Habbo emulator ecosystem.

 ### ✨ Features & Experiments